Mabonito/SDET_test/README.md

 # SDET_test

+* * *
+# Context

+Our application is a payment gateway which allows merchants to charge their users with a single integration.

+Right now we are able to charge users, and we want to add the refund feature.

+Following User Story describes the expected behavior and what needs to be tested.

+* * *

+# User Story

+As a Merchant

+In order to revert a previous transaction

+I need to be able to refund a charge operation by its id.

+## Acceptance criteria

+   - API should expose the following endpoint POST /operations/{id}/refund
+   - The "id" should be a valid uuid v4 (ex. d1e90d8f-11f7-41e0-92ff-235e2a85ab3b) to get 201 OK
+   - With an invalid uuid you should get a 400
+   - Only one concurrent refund operation (on the same transaction id) can be performed, so the resource should be blocked if another refund is being processed.
+Failing concurrencies should get a 423

+* * *
 # REQUREMENTS :
 The application is prepared to be run using docker-compose.
 So having docker and docker-compose configured is mandatory.